SeymourSchlong/splashtags/README.md

 Website created by [@spaghettitron](https://twitter.com/spaghettitron/)
 With help from [@Raven_The_Cute](https://twitter.com/Raven_The_Cute/)
-For full credits, please visit the credits portion of the site
 Splatoon, fonts, and its images are property of Nintendo

+For full credits, please visit the credits portion of the site.